geepalik/countries-api/README.md

 2. url
 3. username

-To those of a database instance that has the data described in nation.sql that was sent in the assignment requirements.
+to those of a database instance that has the data described in nation.sql.
 Then run the application